tobyxdd/overload/README.md

 ```

 Greater weights indicate higher chances of being used for a connection.
 Adjust the weights based on the bandwidth to get best results.

+## TODO

+ - IPv6 support (this one is a bit tricky, because some adapters may support IPv6 and some others may not)